 AUSTIN, Texas — Rodney Reed's family held a rally in Bastrop on Saturday afternoon with supporters, protesting his execution set for Nov.
 20.

-"It's about truth and justice, not just for Rodney, but for all," said Roderick Reed, Rodney Reed's brother.
+"It's about truth and justice, not just for Rodney, but for all," said Rodrick Reed, Rodney Reed's brother.

 Reed was found guilty of the rape and murder of Stacey Stites in 1996, after DNA tests linked him to her death.
 Supporters of Reed claim Stites' killer was actually her fiance at the time; they believe Reed is innocent.